headrotor/masto-pinb/README.md

 ```

 If none of `--toots`, `--favs`, and/or `--bmarks` is specified, all
-are assumend and will be archived in seperate files.
+are assumend and each will be archived in seperate files.
 Json output files
 are named `MODE-backupYYYY-MM-DD.json` where MODE is one of `toots`,
 `favs`, and/or `bmarks` depending on command line arguments.